Dear LGBTQI+ students,

 On behalf of Greg Mantsios, Dean of the School of Labor and Urban Studies (SLU), and the School’s Student Affairs staff, I welcome you as a new member of the SLU community!
 You have joined a supportive and very active group of more than 400 students from diverse backgrounds.

-This semester we will be employing distance learning at SLU, but that doesn’t mean you’re alone in your educational endeavor.
 Ensuring that all students feel safe and welcome at our School is our foremost priority.
 In the coming months we look forward to meeting you—albeit virtually—whether it be at a student activity, a public programming or community event.
 We invite you to join us creating a culture of inclusivity for all students, especially those who identify as LGBTQI+.

 Please reach out to your LGBTQI+ allies among our advising staff if you want to connect with relevant student services, help organize community-building activities, or if you have any questions or concerns.